Motor Oil Hellas Corinth

 Description

 Motor Oil (Hellas) Corinth Refineries SA engages in the oil refinery and distribution of petroleum products.
-It operates through the following segments: Refinery's Activities, Trading/Sales to Gas Stations, and Services.
+It operates through the following segments: Refining, Fuel’s Marketing, Power and Gas and Other Activities.
 The company was founded by Vardis Ioanni Vardinoyannis and Georgios Paraschos Aleksandridis on May 7, 1970 and is headquartered in Marousi, Greece.

 Show more Show less